-Updated July 2018: As we endeavor to support authentic and meaningful educational opportunities for all students, we embrace diversity, equity, and inclusion as central to our work.
+Updated January 2019: As we endeavor to support authentic and meaningful educational opportunities for all New Mexican students, we embrace diversity, equity, and inclusion as central to our work.
 Our organization is listening and learning to become more equitable and inclusive in order to support the transformation of the field of environmental education.
 Currently, our leadership (EEANM Board of Directors and staff) is digging deep to support individual growth around diversity, equity, and inclusion.
 This involves developing an understanding of the structural inequalities and power and privilege dynamics that influence education in New Mexico.
 Also, this means celebrating the organizations who are reflective of the communities that they represent and ensuring that we listen and learn from educators doing work in areas like environmental justice, cultural ways of knowing, and civic education.

 Through our efforts to shift our organization, we have begun applying a lens of equity and inclusion to all facets of our work.
 In practice, this looks like the following examples:

 - Recognizing that compensation, including salary, of educators is an issue of equity and supporting fair compensation of EEANM staff along with strongly encouraging other organizations to do the same